 OPA-LOCKA, FLA.
-(WSVN) - A man was killed and two women were rushed to the hospital after a their car crashed in an Opa-locka neighborhood, then burst into flames.
+(WSVN) - A man was killed and two women were rushed to the hospital after their car crashed in an Opa-locka neighborhood, then burst into flames.

 According to the Miami-Dade Sheriff’s Office, the fiery wreck took place on along the Northwest 135th Street, near 27th Avenue, just before 7:15 a.m. on Sunday.